lyteword/kjv/luke/chapter-5.md

 <sup>30</sup> But their scribes and Pharisees murmured against his disciples, saying, Why do ye eat and drink with publicans and sinners?

-<sup>31</sup> And Jesus answering said unto them, They that are whole need not a physician ; but they that are sick .
+<sup>31</sup> And Jesus answering said unto them, They that are whole need not a physician; but they that are sick.

-<sup>32</sup> I came not to call the righteous , but sinners to repentance .
+<sup>32</sup> I came not to call the righteous, but sinners to repentance.

 <sup>33</sup> ¶ And they said unto him, Why do the disciples of John fast often, and make prayers, and likewise *the disciples* of the Pharisees; but thine eat and drink?

-<sup>34</sup> And he said unto them, Can ye make the children of the bridechamber fast , while the bridegroom is with them ?
+<sup>34</sup> And he said unto them, Can ye make the children of the bridechamber fast, while the bridegroom is with them?

-<sup>35</sup> But the days will come , when the bridegroom shall be taken away from them , and then shall they fast in those days .
+<sup>35</sup> But the days will come, when the bridegroom shall be taken away from them, and then shall they fast in those days.

-<sup>36</sup> ¶ And he spake also a parable unto them; No man putteth a piece of a new garment upon an old ; if otherwise , then both the new maketh a rent , and the piece that was *taken* out of the new agreeth not with the old .
+<sup>36</sup> ¶ And he spake also a parable unto them; No man putteth a piece of a new garment upon an old; if otherwise, then both the new maketh a rent, and the piece that was *taken* out of the new agreeth not with the old.

-<sup>37</sup> And no man putteth new wine into old bottles ; else the new wine will burst the bottles , and be spilled , and the bottles shall perish .
+<sup>37</sup> And no man putteth new wine into old bottles; else the new wine will burst the bottles, and be spilled, and the bottles shall perish.

-<sup>38</sup> But new wine must be put into new bottles ; and both are preserved .
+<sup>38</sup> But new wine must be put into new bottles; and both are preserved.

-<sup>39</sup> No man also having drunk old *wine* straightway desireth new : for he saith , The old is better .
+<sup>39</sup> No man also having drunk old *wine* straightway desireth new: for he saith, The old is better.